zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ## Requests, Objects, and Visibility

-Every request is directed to some object.
+Every request is directed to some Object.
 (For example, an object may be a session, a circuit, a stream, an onion service, or the arti process itself.)
+In this document, Object means the target of a request;
+not a JSON document object.

-Only certain objects are visible within a given session.
+Only certain Objects are visible within a given session.
-When a session is first created, the session itself is the only object visible.
+When a session is first created, the session itself is the only Object visible.
-Other objects may become visible in response to the application's requests.
+Other Objects may become visible in response to the application's requests.
-If an object is not visible in a session, that session cannot access it.
+If an Object is not visible in a session, that session cannot access it.

-Clients identify each object within a session by an opaque "object identifier".
+Clients identify each Object within a session by an opaque "Object Identifier".
 Each identifier may be a "handle" or a "reference".
-If a session has a _handle_ to an object,
+If a session has a _handle_ to an Object,
-Arti won't deliberately discard that object until it the handle is "released", or the session is closed.
+Arti won't deliberately discard that Object until it the handle is "released", or the session is closed.
-If a session only has a _reference_ to an object, however, that object might be closed or discarded in the background, and there is no need to release it.
+If a session only has a _reference_ to an Object, however, that Object might be closed or discarded in the background, and there is no need to release it.

 > For more on how this is implemented,
-> see "Representing object identifiers" below.
+> see "Representing Object Identifiers" below.

 ## Request and response types